discordeno/discordeno/site/docs/nodejs/getting-started.md

 This guide will help you making your first Discord Bot using Node.js or even migrating your Bot from a other Library.

+Moreover this guide will utilize two different options.
+One option to use the Discordeno package without any frameworks and one, which uses the wrapper called `Discordeno.js`, which aims to achieve a djs-like interface.

 :::important Disclaimer

 Some features are not documented yet.
 If you want to know more about them, kindly ask for help in the